-This federally-funded TRIO program helps high school students overcome social, academic, and cultural barriers to higher education.
+Upward Bound helps high school students overcome social, academic, and cultural barriers to higher education.
+How?

 First, we help students find academic success and graduate from high school.
 Second, we encourage enrollment and graduation from post-secondary education.
 Students participate in weekly tutoring, monthly activities, and a residential summer program.

 Virginia Tech's Upward Bound Programs serve students in eight counties across Southwest Virginia and is made up of three program components.

 Advising sessions are held once a month to identify the students' needs and goals.
 It also allows us to create and enact a plan while providing encouragement, motivation, and support.